MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/preparations/index.md

 * [Deploying the mobile client in Application Center](#deploying-the-mobile-client-in-application-center)

 ### Prerequisites for building the Application Center installer
 The Application Center comes with an Android, an iOS, and Windows 8 Universal version of the client application that runs on the mobile device.
 This mobile application that supports installation of applications on your mobile device is called the mobile client.
-The mobile client is a MobileFirst mobile application.
+The mobile client is a {{ site.data.keys.product_full }} mobile application.

-The MobileFirst project **IBMAppCenter** contains the Android, the iOS, and the Windows 8 Universal versions of the client.
+The {{ site.data.keys.product_full }} project **IBMAppCenter** contains the Android, the iOS, and the Windows 8 Universal versions of the client.

 The Windows 8 Universal project is provided as a Visual Studio project located at **IBMApplicationCenterWindowsStore\AppCenterClientWindowsStore.csproj.**